Nebraska Highlights

 Tobacco use remains the leading cause of preventable death and disease in the United States and in Nebraska.
 To address this enormous toll, the American Lung Association calls for the following actions to be taken by Nebraska's elected officials:

-The 2024 session is a short session - 60 days versus 90 days in an odd number year – and the American Lung Association in Nebraska and coalition partners will continue to promote increased funding for tobacco prevention and cessation programs and lay groundwork and cultivate tobacco control and prevention champions in the Legislature in the 2025 session.
+In the 2026 legislative session in Nebraska, the American Lung Association and coalition partners anticipate another effort to increase the cigarette tax by a minimum of $1.00 per pack, as well as increase taxes on other tobacco products to equalize the amount of tax on all tobacco and nicotine products.
+We will continue to promote increased funding for tobacco prevention and cessation programs and cultivate tobacco control and prevention champions in the Legislature in the 2026 session.

 Nebraska Facts |